zijianhuang/apptranslation/XliffResXConverter/README.md

 `XliffResXConverter.exe` together with `GoogleTranslateXliff.exe` along with some Powershell scripts could be more efficient for Continuous Integration with the least User Interaction, while being compatible what offered by ResX Resource Manager.

+**Remarks:**
+1. "XliffResXConverter.exe" is compatible with the ResX Resource Manager regarding the synchronization among source resx file and language resx files.
+Therefore, if you are running ResX Resource Manager, you don't need to run "XliffResXConverter.exe".
+1. ResX Resource Manager has built-in translation features utilizing major translation engines.
+However, if you prefer batch processing rather than GUI interaction, you may utilize one fo the translation console apps of this project.

 # Overview